acscott/vcpgmon/README.md

    Tc1 = Time for server to send 1 or more packets to client Ta = Time for client to send back a tcp ACK
 ```
-Say we use a mimimal query to sent from the Client to the Server.
+Say we use a mimimal query to send from the Client to the Server.
 `
     Select 1;
 `